syncfusion-content/angular-docs/angular/Menu/Getting-Started.md

 ---
 layout: post
-title: Getting-Started for Angular Menu
+title: Getting-Started with Syncfusion Angular Menu Bar Component
-description: getting started for Angular Menu
+description: The Syncfusion Angular Menu Bar component supports keyboard navigation, show/hide menu items with animations and more.
 platform: Angular
 control: Menu
 documentation: ug
 keywords: ejmenu, js menu, menu
 ---

-# Getting Started
+# Getting Started with Angular Menu

 This section explains briefly about how to create a **Menu** control in your application with **Angular**.
 The **Essential JavaScript** **Menu** supports displaying a **Menu** of list-out items.
 This **Menu** is based on ul-li hierarchy, where the sub-list items are rendered as the sub-menu items.
 The **Menu** control can also be rendered with local and remote data source.
 From the following guidelines, you can learn how to customize the **Menu** control for a website.
 In this case, **Syncfusion's** website **Menu** is discussed.
 The following screenshot displays the appearance of **Menu**.